OpenIPC/docs/src/content/docs/use-cases/fpv/apfpv/Greg's_APFPV.md

 - **Any device**: That can receive RTP video streams

 ### VTX hardware
-Video transmitters (VTX) paired with RTL8812AU or EU2-based Wi-Fi modules are supported.
+Video transmitters (VTX) paired with RTL8812AU or EU -based Wi-Fi modules are supported.
 This includes popular solutions such as the RunCam WiFi Link V1/V2, EMAX Wyvern Link, and DIY implementations using the SSC338Q chipset like openipc thinker SD + NIC.
-## For optimal performance, the use of RTL8812EU2-based Wi-Fi modules is strongly recommended on both the transmitter and receiver ends.
+## For optimal performance, the use of RTL8812EU -based Wi-Fi modules is strongly recommended on both the transmitter and receiver ends.

 ## Step-by-Step Setup

 ### Installing Greg's APFPV Firmware

-### Step 1: Connect Your Drone to Internet
+### Step 1: Connect Your VTX to Internet

 **Physical connection:**
-1. Connect your drone to your computer using a Ethernet cable, USB adapter or UART adapter
+1. Connect your VTX to your computer using a Ethernet cable, USB adapter or UART adapter
-2. Power on your drone
+2. Power on your VTX
 3. Wait for it to fully boot up (about 1-2 minutes)

 **Connect to your WiFi router:**
-1. Your drone needs to connect to your home WiFi to download the firmware
+1. Your VTX needs to connect to your home WiFi to download the firmware
-2. Use SSH to connect to your drone (see "How to SSH" below)
+2. Use SSH to connect to your VTX (see "How to SSH" below)
-3. Configure your drone to connect to your home WiFi network
+3. Configure your VTX to connect to your home WiFi network

-### Step 2: How to SSH Into Your Drone
+### Step 2: How to SSH Into Your VTX

 **What is SSH?** SSH is a way to type commands directly into your drone from your computer.

 **On Windows:**
 1. Download and install [PuTTY](https://www.putty.org/) (free SSH program)
 2. Open PuTTY
-3. In "Host Name" field, enter your drone's IP address
+3. In "Host Name" field, enter your VTX's IP address
 4. Port: 22
 5. Connection type: SSH
 6. Click "Open"
-7. Login with your drone's username (root) and password (12345)
+7. Login with your VTX's username (root) and password (12345)

 **On Mac/Linux:**
 1. Open Terminal